KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 **Core Glyphic Sequence:**
 `▽ → △ → 📱 → C↑`
-*(From the embodied earth, the ascent up the axis of structure leads to revelation and centropic ascent.)*
+*(From the embodied earth, acclivous motion up the structural axis leads to revelation and centropic return.)*

 ---